notofonts/noto-docs/src/descriptions/NotoSansLepcha.md

-Noto Sans Lepcha is a unmodulated (“sans serif”) design for texts in the Lepcha script.
+Noto Sans Lepcha is a unmodulated (“sans serif”) design for texts in the Central Asian _Lepcha_ script.
 It contains 141 glyphs, 6 OpenType features, and supports 82 characters.